-UC San Diego Internal Medicine is committed to supporting and empowering Women in Medicine!
+UC San Diego Internal Medicine is committed to the recruitment and advancement of Women in Medicine!

 here at UCSD!August 29, 2018

 , current VP of Ambulatory Care for Scripps Clinic and former graduate of UCSD Internal MedicineAugust 28, 2018